An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Temple Lodging in Koyasan

 Getting to Koyasan from Osaka involves a scenic train ride out of Osaka before catching a cable car up the mountain, and another bus ride to the main town.
+Don’t be deterred, it’s quite easy and a very scenic journey!

 I recommend leaving your bags at your hotel in Osaka, or in a locker for the next day, and pack a light overnight bag as there isn’t much room for large suitcases on the cable car and bus.